32 Things You Should Never Buy at a Garage Sale

 Old Hair Dryers

-Electrical shock protection is required on all hair dryers but sometimes they can get manufactured without them for a short time.
-In 2007, there was a product recall for a hair dryer that did not have electrical shock protection.
-The hair dryers with a large rectangular plug and a laboratory testing mark typically have electrical shock protection.
-Thinking about a bathroom remodel, then check out the transformation of this 1950s bathroom.
+Electrical shock protection is required on all hairdryers, but older models might not have that feature.
+Hairdryers with a large rectangular plug and a laboratory testing mark typically have electrical shock protection.
+Thinking about a bathroom remodel?
+Check out the transformation of this 1950s bathroom.

-Some old propane tanks can’t be recycled but people still try to sell them.
-You might want an extra propane tank but forget getting one at a garage sale.
-Propane tanks that are 20 pounds have 12 years from the manufacture date before they need to be re-certified.
+You might want an extra propane tank on hand, but forget about getting a used one at a garage sale.
+These tanks need to be recertified every few years and it’s just too risky to buy an old or used one.
 Find out the easy way to tell how much propane is left in the tank.

 Open-pump systems are especially troublesome because it’s impossible to clean entirely, making them susceptible to possible contamination.

-The thrill of the find in a garage sale grab bag is difficult to replicate but the misery of finding anything good seems like the more prevailing trend.
+The thrill of the potential for found treasure in a garage sale grab bag seldom matches the disappointment of bringing home a bagful of junk.
 As tempting as those cheap grab bags look, you’ve just paid someone to get rid of their trash.
 Discover some brilliant uses for plastic bags you’ve never seen.